 CHAPTER 2: REVIEW OF LITERATURE

 City or urban planning in the United States has not traditionally focused on planning for the community’s older citizens.
 However, demographics are changing rapidly as cities and communities are aging due to the retirements of the baby boom generation.
 As a result, the needs of older citizens have become more urgent so that their continued involvement and contribution to the community can be maintained, supported, and encouraged.
 Transportation options encompass one of these urban planning areas that require serious consideration as community environments move into the twenty-first century.
 City planners and developers must be reminded of the changing needs of the older people who have continued to live in their neighborhoods.
 There is movement in that direction in larger metropolitan areas.
-The issue of personal mobility affects human dignity, a healthy outlook, and quality of life.
+(CITATION NEEDED.
+PROVIDE AN EXAMPLE) The issue of personal mobility affects human dignity, a healthy outlook, and quality of life.(A CITATION WOULD BE GOOD)

 This section will trace the published literature on the issues of quality life and mobility among the older population in the United States.
 First, a short historical overview of the cultural and urban planning awareness of the over-sixty-five population as a distinct group that needs and desires access to reliable, convenient, and accessible transportation is presented.
 Then, the literature related to quality-of-life issues will be discussed followed by a section about the elderly and the importance of mobility and independence to their continued flourishing.